cunilog/cunilog/configfiles.md

 ### Case sensitivity

 Cunilog supports both, case sensitive and case insensitive sections and keys.
-Values are verbatim and returned as-is.
+Values are always verbatim and returned as-is.

 ### Single and multi-line comments
 In addition to the standard semicolon single line comment, Cunilog recognises several more characters and character combinations as the start of a single-line comment: